farzingkh/RTAB-ros-mapping/README.md

-# AMCL Localization
+# RTAB ROS Mapping
-This repo contains localization of a four wheeled mobile robot inside an office using ROS amcl localization package
+This repo contains application of rtabmap_ros package to map a gazebo environment using Kinect

 ### Directory Structure
 <pre><font color="#3465A4"><b>.</b></font>